bep/bep.is/content/_index.md

 +++
-date = "2015-01-30T13:11:11+01:00"
+title = "bep.is"
-title = "index"
+lastMod = "2021-08-11"

 +++

 bep.*is* Bjørn Erik Pedersen.
-I’m a software developer and saxophone player from Norway.
+I’m a software developer and saxophone player from Norway (see photo).

 Find me at [GitHub](https://github.com/bep), [LinkedIn](https://no.linkedin.com/in/bjørn-erik-pedersen-b0024415), [Wikipedia](https://nn.wikipedia.org/wiki/Brukar:Bep) and [Twitter](https://twitter.com/bepsays).
 When I have something clever to say, I scribble it down at [bepsays.com](http://bepsays.com/en/).